ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    Saturation conditions can be either dynamic or static: all this is out of the scope for the current document.

-9. Do a positive value of `RateLimit-Remaining` imply any service guarantee for my future requests to be served?
+8. Do a positive value of `RateLimit-Remaining` imply any service guarantee for my future requests to be served?

-   No. The returned values were used to decide whether to serve or not *the current request* and so they do not imply any guarantee that future requests will be successful.
+   No. The returned values were used to decide whether to serve or not *the current request* and do not imply any guarantee that future requests will be successful.

-   Instead they provide informations that should be used to understand when future requests have an high probablility of not being successful.
-A low value for `RateLimit-Remaining` should be intepreted as a yellow traffic-light for either the number of requests issued in the time-window or the request throughput.
+   Instead they help to understand when future requests will probably be throttled.
+A low value for `RateLimit-Remaining` should be intepreted as a yellow traffic-light for either the number of requests issued in the `time-window` or the request throughput.

-   Servers implementing sliding window techniques or concurrency limits moreover may arbitrarily lower the internal counters used to compute the remaining quota values.

-10. Is the quota-policy definition {{quota-policy}} too complex?
+9. Is the quota-policy definition {{quota-policy}} too complex?

-    The key runtime value is the first element of the list, the others are informative.
-    So for the following header:

-    ```
-    RateLimit-Limit: 100, 100; window=60;burst=1000;comment="sliding window", 5000;window=3600;burst=0;comment="fixed window"
-    ```

-    the key value is the one referencing the lowest limit: `100` You can always return the simplest form of the 3 headers
+    You can always return the simplest form of the 3 headers

     ```